wix-incubator/flickr-gallery-exam/README.md

 ## Tips / Notes
 - All the code you'll change / add will be in the `/src/components` folder.
 - You don't need to complete all tasks.
-If you are new to web development, finish only the easy tasks.
-If you have the required skills, try to complete the bonus tasks too.
+If you are new to web development, you may skip the bonus questions.
+If you have the required skills, you should complete the bonus tasks too.
 - If possible, write tests for every new feature you write (tests are written in spec.js files)
 - Think about the product you create, try inovating the user interface, you don't have to create the exact solution as it is in the video, or even the exacts tasks. **be creative, creative is good**.
 - You can view a working example of the gallery [here](https://youtu.be/8rgufa8l0c4)